jwang93/Tez/benchmarks/benchmark 4/README.md

 **Analysis**:

-Ultimately, MRR-type jobs are clearly one area where Tez clearly dominates MR. Tez runs in less than one third of the time as its MR counterpart.
-This is because Tez can complete the workload with one job whereas MR requires two.
+In this benchmark, Tez outperforms MR in both the create_table and the pricing_summary_report.
+Tez's performance in the create_table demonstrates the IO speedups incorporated into Tez over MR. As for the pricing_summary_report, Tez's ability to run MRR-type jobs allows it to heavily outperform MR. Tez can complete the workload with one job whereas MR requires two due to the rigidity of the map-reduce paradigm.
 Additionally, MR needs to write to HDFS between jobs while Tez can stream data across nodes without writes to HDFS.